 SMSO/CSP unable to Migrate any Installation

-Where the SMETS1 SMSO, or any associated systems (e.g. Communications Service Provider), is unable to configure the SMETS1 Installation so that it can communicate with the DCC Total System or the CSP is unable to migrate the SIM on behalf of the SMSO for any reason (e.g. system unavailability), the SMSO will issue a communication to the Migration Control Centre and may also notify the Responsible Suppliers in accordance to the arrangements in place between the SMSO and the Responsible Suppliers
+Where the SMETS1 SMSO, or any associated systems (e.g. Communications Service Provider (CSP)), is unable to configure the SMETS1 Installation so that it can communicate with the DCC Total System or the CSP is unable to Migrate the SIM on behalf of the SMSO for any reason (e.g. system unavailability), the SMSO will issue a communication to the Migration Control Centre and may also notify the Responsible Suppliers in accordance to the arrangements in place between the SMSO and the Responsible Suppliers.

 On receipt of such communication from the SMSO, the Migration Control Centre will issue a communication to all Interested Parties to ensure suppliers who have no arrangements with the SMSO are notified.